 Before you download the eTool, please help us understand a little about your experience.

-Legal Notice: The Apps and Tools on this page are made available to you for your own personal non-commercial use only.
-No part of the Apps and Tools may be used in any other manner without the express written permission of the American Industrial Hygiene Association.
-Furthermore, you may not create derivatives of the Apps and Tools or otherwise reverse-engineer, disassemble, or decompile the Apps and Tools or otherwise attempt to derive the source code of the Apps and Tools unless source code access is expressly permitted by the American Industrial Hygiene Association.
+Legal Notice: You may not create derivatives of the Apps and Tools or otherwise reverse engineer, disassemble, or decompile the Apps and Tools or otherwise attempt to derive the source code of the Apps and Tools unless source code access is expressly permitted by the American Industrial Hygiene Association.
 The unauthorized use of these Apps and Tools is illegal and may result in civil or criminal penalties under the U.S. Copyright Act or other applicable copyright laws.